-One thing that people regularly mistake about drawers is not separating the drawer box and the drawer front in their minds.
+One thing that people regularly make mistakes about drawers is not separating the drawer box and the drawer front in their minds.
 While there are exceptions, especially with small drawers, such as those in jewelry boxes and roll-top desks, the drawer front is not always part of the box.
 In the case of drawers that fit flush with the face of the cabinet, the drawer front will be part of the box.
-But in the case of cabinetry and some pieces of furniture, where the drawer front overlaps the drawer frame, the drawer front is usually attached to the front of the box, making it easier to build.
+However, in the case of cabinetry and some pieces of furniture, where the drawer front overlaps the drawer frame, the drawer front is usually attached to the front of the box, making it easier to build.

 Ready-made Drawer Box Kits